 Why should I clear the cache on FireStick?

-How to clear FireStick Cache
+How to Clear FireStick Cache

 2. Open Applications.

-3. Scroll down and open Manage Installed Applications.
+3. Click Manage Installed Applications.

 4. Select the app whose cache you want to clear.
-When you do that, the cache size appears on the right.

-5. On the following window, click Clear cache
+5. On the following window, click Clear cache.
+The cache size appears on the right.

 Wrapping Up